MiguelFranken/melodii/Documentation/picase/picase.md

-# README - PI-CASE - building the case for the raspberry pi
+# Building the case for the Raspberry Pi

 If you want to build the case for the raspberry pi like we did it the only thing you need is a lasecutter and a bit of wood.